covertnine/c9-admin/readme.txt

 4. C9 Admin Settings - Control Admin Screens and Labels

 == Changelog ==
+v1.1.5

+Adjustments to backend styling to account for WP 5.5 updates.

 v1.1.4

 Added color settings for admin side bar and admin login screen, adjustments to backend styling and skin